HolyBlackCat/holyblackcat.github.io/blog/_posts/2025-09-28-type-names.md

 ## TL;DR:

-Getting the type names as strings can be useful: for debugging purposes, for registering classes in factories, etc.
+Getting the type names as strings can be useful for: debugging purposes, registering classes in factories, etc. This post summarizes the known approaches to getting the type names.

 There are two methods of obtaining those names: